rishabh-jain424/open-source-applications-or-tools/README.md

 ### A curated list of awesome resources to help you build the next application.
 #### Feel free to add new category/tools that will help in making app.

-## Add new category/tools in <ins>index.md</ins> file.
+## Add new open-source category/tools in <ins>index.md</ins> file.
 Below one is for reference only but you are free to update README file.

 ### Integrated Development Environments (IDEs)